Macau-LYXia/MVAE-DFDPNnet-update/README.md

 `Title：MVAE-DFDPNnet:Drug-Protein Interaction Prediction via Multi-View Variational Autoencoder and Cascade Deep Forests`

-##In this study, a novel deep learning framework called Multi-view Variational Auto-Encoder embedded Deep Forest (MVAE-DFDPnet) is proposed for the accurate prediction of Drug-Protein Interactions (DPIs).
-DPI prediction is critical for drug discovery and precision medicine, and this framework aims to address the challenges posed by the high-dimensionality representation of drug and protein characteristics and their interactions
+In this study, a novel deep learning framework called Multi-view Variational Auto-Encoder embedded Deep Forest (MVAE-DFDPnet) is proposed for the accurate prediction of Drug-Protein Interactions (DPIs).
+DPI prediction is critical for drug discovery and precision medicine, and this framework aims to address the challenges posed by the high-dimensionality representation of drug and protein characteristics and their interactions.

+MVAE-DFDPnet is developed and maintained by Luo lab at `Shanghai Jiao Tong University`.
+Please direct your questions regarding MVAE-DFDPnet to Jie Luo: jieluo@sjtu.edu.cn.

 ![mahua](mahua-logo.jpg)
 ##MaHua是什么?